eresearchqut/ontvisc/README.md

   ```

 - Provide an index.csv file.
   Create a comma separated file that will be the input for the workflow.
 By default the pipeline will look for a file called “index.csv” in the base directory but you can specify any file name using the ```--samplesheet [filename]``` in the nextflow run command.
-This text file requires the following columns (which needs to be included as a header): ```sampleid,sample_files```
+This text file requires the following columns (which need to be included as a header): ```sampleid,sample_files```

   **sampleid** will be the sample name that will be given to the files created by the pipeline
   **sample_path** is the full path to the fastq files that the pipeline requires as starting input